Divergence of CAT(0) Cube Complexes and Coxeter Groups: Introduction

 \Restate{Theorem}{coxeter_quadratic_thm}{} {Let $\Gamma$ be a Coxeter graph.
 If the diameter of $\hat{\Gamma}$ is larger than 2, then $W_{\Gamma}$ has at least quadratic divergence. }

 In particular, the above theorem shows that if $W_{\Gamma}$ is an even Coxeter group where $\Gamma$ has diameter larger than 2, then the divergence of $W_{\Gamma}$ is at least quadratic.

 The paper is organized as follows.
-Section \ref{section_background} provides general background material, including a background on divergence, CAT(0) Cube Complexes and Coxeter groups.
+Section \ref{section_background} provides general background material, including a background on divergence, CAT(0) cube complexes and Coxeter groups.
 Section \ref{section_disk_diagrams} provides necessary background on disk diagrams in CAT(0) cube complexes.
 In this section we set the notation and results regarding disk diagram structures that are used throughout the article.

-In section \ref{section_separation_props}, we introduce several notions of separation for a pair of non-intersecting hyperplanes in a CAT(0) cube complex.
-The consequences of these separation properties on the divergence of a CAT(0) cube complex are explored in section \ref{section_div_cube_complex} and \ref{section_higher_bounds}.
+In Section \ref{section_separation_props}, we introduce several notions of separation for a pair of non-intersecting hyperplanes in a CAT(0) cube complex.
+The consequences of these separation properties on the divergence of a CAT(0) cube complex are explored in Section \ref{section_div_cube_complex} and \ref{section_higher_bounds}.
 The hyperplane divergence function is defined there as well.

-In section \ref{section_racg_divergence} we apply the results obtained for CAT(0) cube complexes to the setting of right-angled Coxeter groups.
-Finally, in section \ref{section_coxeter_groups}, we explore the divergence of Coxeter groups which are not necessarily right-angled.
+In Section \ref{section_racg_divergence} we apply the results obtained for CAT(0) cube complexes to the setting of right-angled Coxeter groups.
+Finally, in Section \ref{section_coxeter_groups}, we explore the divergence of Coxeter groups which are not necessarily right-angled.

 \textbf{Acknowledgements:} I would like to especially thank my advisor Jason Behrstock for countless discussions and guidance in writing this paper.
 I would also like to thank Mark Hagen for many useful suggestions and pointing me in the right directions in the world of CAT(0) cube complexes.
+Finally, I am also grateful to the anonymous referee for the many helpful suggestions and corrections.